-Depending on your time limit, you may wish to stroll East along the water or just head down Bay Street until you get to the Embarcadero.
+Depending on your time limit, you may wish to stroll east along the water or just head down Bay Street until you get to The Embarcadero.

 Here is the last section of your fantabulous walking day in San Fran.
-You’re in the final stretch!
+You’re in the final stretch.
 Start at Pier 39 and work your way down until you get to the Ferry Building.

 If you wish, pop into The Exploratorium (Pier 15) along the way, or save it for another day.
 And if you haven’t eaten dinner by now, then pop into the restaurants along the Embarcadero to view menus.

 Are your feet a little tired?
-No worries!
+No worries.
 Hop on a Muni and it will take you right to the Ferry Building.
-Use those extra funds on your Clipper Card!
+Use those extra funds on your Clipper Card.

 If you haven’t found a restaurant along the Embarcadero, then try one of my favorite San Francisco restaurants: The Slanted Door.

 The Slanted Door is in the Ferry building with views of the bay and Bay Bridge.
 Since you spent the day seeing sights for free, then here is where you can splurge on a great meal.
-The Vietnamese fusion cuisine is amazing!
+The Vietnamese fusion cuisine is delicious.

 If you’re needing to head back to the airport, walk 2 blocks up Market Street to the Embarcadero BART station.
-Easy peasy!
+Easy peasy.

 More Top Things to See and Do in San Francisco